KevinTheMix/CheatSheets/# IT/Google/Flutter/Widgets.md

 * `NeverScrollableScrollPhysics()` = prevents ListView scrolling when the user drags
 * `ClampingScrollPhysics()`
 * **SingleChildScrollView** = makes child scrollable
-  * This widget should be reserved to scenarios where the content is actually supposed to be displayed in full (i.e. not scrollable), but a smaller than usual devices' screen does make not that possible, so scroll must be added to avoid out-of-bounds
+  * This widget should be reserved to scenarios where the content is actually supposed to be displayed in full (ie not scrollable), but a smaller than usual devices' screen does make not that possible, so scroll must be added to avoid out-of-bounds
   * If the intent is to have a scrollable list, then _lazy_, _sliver-based_ **ListView**/**CustomScrollView** are vastly more efficient
   * To take advantage of lazy-optimization, the **ListView** must be dynamically built (using one of its builders eg `ListView.builder()`)
   * When using `ListView.builder(ctx, index)` make sure to not name the first parameter `context`, especially with inner `MediaQuery.of(context)`